The-World-Space/the-world-engine.ts/README.md

 ![build scene](docs/image/build_scene.gif)

 ### Scripting your component to attach GameObject

 ![write component](docs/image/write_component.gif)

 ## Examples

 - [the-world-engine-examples](https://github.com/The-World-Space/the-world-engine-examples)

 ## Documentation

 - [Documentation](https://the-world-space.github.io/the-world-engine.ts/build) - I'm still working on it

+## Contributing

+Please see the [Contributing Guidelines](./CONTRIBUTING.md) for guidelines on how to contribute to the project.